uswds/uswds-site/_drafts/introducing-fractal.md

 [Federalist] is like [GitHub Pages] for government: a platform that automatically publishes static sites whenever we push commits to our [GitHub repository].
-Unlike GitHub Pages, though, Federalist isn't limited to a handful of [Jekyll] themes--in fact, we can run the same [Node.js] tools that we use to develop and publish our code on Federalist, including Fractal.
+Unlike GitHub Pages, though, Federalist isn't limited to a handful of [Jekyll] themes---in fact, we can run the same [Node.js] tools that we use to develop and publish our code on Federalist, including Fractal.

 [open source]: https://opensource.org/